rahulwaghole14/aiinterviewerbackend/INTERVIEW_LINK_GENERATOR_README.md

 # Public Interview Link Generator

-This directory contains scripts to automatically generate public interview links for the AI Interviewer platform.
+This directory contains scripts to automatically generate public interview links for the Talaro platform.

 ## 📁 Files